Nearly a million children left behind in Venezuela as parents migrate

 But her biggest concern is providing a degree of normalcy for her charges, keeping them busy with homework assignments and the occasional movie night so that they don’t have time to think about anything else.

-The day after Fernández left, her son Jean Carlos brought his well-worn notebook to class.
-Several of her children had been remarkable students, she said, particularly Jean Carlos, an aspiring doctor who began to read around age 3.
+Several of Fernández’s children had been remarkable students, she said, particularly Jean Carlos, an aspiring doctor who began to read around age 3.

 Since she left, though, some of them have regressed significantly, especially Crisol, who had learned and then suddenly forgotten her multiplication tables.